EonCyber/sql-chat-interface/README.md

-# Chat With Your SQL Database
+# Chat With Your MySQL Database

 This prototype creates a Streamlit Chatbot that you can use to Chat in natural language with the data from your MySql database and receive a natural language answer.